RazrFalcon/tiny-skia/README.md

 and doesn't really support 32bit targets.

 `tiny-skia` tries to be small, simple and easy to build.
+Currently, it has around 12 KLOC and compiles in less than 5s on a modern CPU.

 ## Performance

-Does `tiny-skia` as fast as [Skia]?
-The short answer is no. The longer one is: it depends.
+Currently, `tiny-skia` is 20-100% slower than Skia.
+Which is still faster than [cairo] and [raqote].

 The heart of Skia's CPU rendering is [SkRasterPipeline](https://github.com/google/skia/blob/master/src/opts/SkRasterPipeline_opts.h).
 And this is an extremely optimized piece of code.
 But to be a bit pedantic, it's not really a C++ code.
-It relies on clang's non-standard vector extensions, which means that you must build it with clang.
+It relies on clang's non-standard vector extensions, which means that it works only with clang.
 You can actually build it with gcc/msvc, but it will simply ignore all the optimizations and become 15-30 *times* slower!
 Which makes it kinda useless.
-And `tiny-skia` is way closer to a clang version.

-Also, `SkRasterPipeline` supports AVX2 instructions, which provide 256-bits wide types.
-This makes common operations almost 2x faster, compared to a generic SSE2/128-bits one.
-Which is no surprise.<br>
-The problem is that Skia doesn't support dynamic CPU detection.
-So by enabling AVX2 you're making the resulting binary non-portable, since you need a Haswell processor or newer.<br>
-Right now, `tiny-skia` directly supports only SSE2 instructions and relies on autovectorization for newer one.

 Skia also supports ARM NEON instructions, which are unavailable in a stable Rust at the moment.
-Therefore a default scalar implementation will be used instead on ARM and other non-x86 targets.
+Therefore a fallback scalar implementation will be used instead on ARM and other non-x86 targets.

-Accounting all above, `tiny-skia` is 20-100% slower than "a Skia built for a generic x86_64 CPU".
-Which still makes if faster than `cairo` in many cases.

-We can technically use the `SkRasterPipeline` directly, to achive the same performance as Skia has.
-But it means that we have to complicate our build process quite a lot.
-Mainly because we have to use only clang.
-So having a pure Rust library, even a bit slower one, is still a good trade off.
+So if you're targeting ARM, you better stick with Skia.

+Also note, that neither Skia or `tiny-skia` are supporting dynamic CPU detection, so by enabling newer instructions you're making the resulting binary non-portable.

+Essentially, you will get a decent performance on x86 targets by default.
+But if you are looking for an even better performance, you should compile your application with `RUSTFLAGS="-Ctarget-cpu=haswell"` env variables to enable AVX instructions.

 You can find more information in [benches/README.md](./benches/README.md).

+## Rendering quality

+Unless there is a bug, `tiny-skia` must produce exactly the same results as Skia.

 ## API overview